ankyAgrawal/demo-git/students.md

 ### List of contributors
 - Ankit Agrawal - I have taught both drones and students how not to crash.
-- Trillyon Earl- I have been playing the piano fr 10 years now.
+- Trillyon Earl- I have been playing the piano for 10 years now.